tanganke/fusion_bench/docs/readinglist/README.md

 ### Mode Connectivity

+Mode connectivity is such an important concept in model merging that it deserves [its own page](mode_connectivity.md).

 ### Weight Interpolation

 - G. Ilharco et al., “Editing Models with Task Arithmetic,” Mar.
 31, 2023, arXiv: arXiv:2212.04089. doi: 10.48550/arXiv.2212.04089.